bolsterdigital/wingsdocs/docs/setting-up/custom-domains.md

 ### 2B) Create the DNS records

-If your domain registrar supports ALIAS records (for example: DNSimple), do the following:

-- create an ALIAS record for `yourdomain.com` (without www) and point it to `app.wings.dev`
-- create a CNAME record for `www.yourdomain.com` and point it to `yourdomain.com`

-If your registrar does not support ALIAS records (this includes DNSimple and Namecheap; if you are unsure, you can safely assume your register does not support it), do the following:

-- create an A record for your domain (without www) and point it to `34.76.238.51`
+1. create an A record for your domain (without www) and point it to `34.76.238.51`
-- create a CNAME record for `www.yourdomain.com` and point it to `yourdomain.com`.
+2. create a CNAME record for `www.yourdomain.com` (you probably only need to fill out the `www` part) and point it to `yourdomain.com`.

 ## Configure your domain in Wings